valITino/SOC-9000/README.md

 ### D. Continue the automation

-Return to your PowerShell window (where `make up-all` paused) and press Enter.
+Return to your PowerShell window (where `lab-up.ps1` paused) and press Enter.
 The playbooks will SSH in, import config (interfaces, DHCP, rules, syslog), and reboot pfSense automatically.